ursulalujun/ursulalujun.github.io/about.md

 - 📫 How to reach me: **2020080904026@std.uestc.edu.cn**
 - 😄 You may like [My Website](https://ursulalujun.github.io/about.html)
 - ⚡ Fun fact: **Movie**

+# Publications
+**Lu, Xiaoya**, and Hang Qiu.
+"Explainable prediction of daily hospitalizations for cerebrovascular disease using stacked ensemble learning."
+BMC Medical Informatics and Decision Making 23.1 (2023): 1-13.
+[DOI](https://bmcmedinformdecismak.biomedcentral.com/articles/10.1186/s12911-023-02159-7)

+# Experiences
+09/2020-06/2024: University of Electronic Science and Technology of China (UESTC); Computer Science and Technology in School of Computer Science and Engineering.

+# Honors and Awards
+National Scholarship, 2021 & 2022

 # About My Github
 ![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=ursulalujun&show_icons=true&theme=tokyonight)